 No matter what your current situation may be, Tripleseat’s got your back.
 From takeout orders, to mini-events, to large scale private events, we have the tools to keep your business thriving.

-Not yet a Tripleseat customer? schedule a demo to see Tripleseat in action and find out how it can work for your business.
+Not yet a Tripleseat customer?
+Schedule a demo to see Tripleseat in action and find out how it can work for your business.

 More resources for event professionals

-Tripleseat has been holding weekly Social Hours, which are virtual roundtables for event professionals to connect and get advice from their peers on how they are reopening their venues and managing events after the pandemic.
+Tripleseat has been holding weekly Social Hours, which are virtual roundtables for event professionals to connect and get advice from their peers on how they are reopening their venues and managing events after lockdown.
 Check our events page regularly to find links to these events, along with useful webinars, and other networking opportunities.

 If you’ve missed our past roundtables, you can access recordings of Social Hour online.
 Event professionals can also find more tips for the hospitality industry on our blog; by listening to our Two Chicks, Three Seats podcast; and by joining our Facebook group, Event Manager Community, to connect with peers and discuss the impact of the coronavirus on the events industry.